Protest could trigger health ‘catastrophe’

 Huge crowds gathered in Perth, Sydney and Canberra this week to support the movement.

+Protest organiser Raul Bassi said he and police agreed on Thursday the protest could go ahead.

+NSW Chief Health Officer Kerry Chant told the court a protest of 10,000 could “increase the risk of community-acquired infections and the seeding of clusters”.

-Prof Murphy said that while people had the right to protest, mass gatherings were dangerous in the midst of a pandemic.
+Prof Murphy on Friday said that while people had the right to protest, mass gatherings were dangerous in the midst of a pandemic.

 One infectious person was able to pass on the virus to as many as 50 others, he said.